cyberbotics/webots/docs/guide/tutorial-8-using-ros.md

 ### Creating New Nodes

-These examples only show a few possibilities for interfacing ROS and Webots, but you can build your own nodes to connect with Webots.
+These examples only show a few possibilities for interfacing ROS and Webots, but you can build your own nodes to connect with Webots. the source code of these nodes can be found on the repository of the [webots_ros package](https://github.com/omichel/webots_ros).

 The `robot_information_parser` node is the most basic one and is a good base to start building your own node.
 The `complete_test` node doesn't show any particular application but contains an almost exhaustive list of the Webots API functions.